Non-Degree Seeking Applicants

 Tuition and Fees

-Non-degree seeking, special status students pay the “per block” fee, which can be found in the Catalog of Courses under Financial Obligations, if enrolling for one or two blocks in a semester.
+Non-degree seeking, special status students pay the “per block” fee, which can be found on the Tuition & Fees page, if enrolling for one or two blocks in a semester.
 If they are approved to take three or four blocks in a semester they will be charged the semester fee for tuition.
 Students pay this fee whether or not the course is taken for credit or as an audit.

 Special-status students seeking to apply tuition remission benefits must contact the human resources office to determine benefit eligibility.
 Approval by HR does not guarantee enrollment in the desired courses.
 Tuition remission eligible students must also complete the Special-Status Application and be admitted by the office of admission.

 Special-status students are not eligible for financial assistance from Colorado College.